 - Learning coping strategies for handling stress and other pain triggers

 - Evaluating medications and possibly tapering those that are unhelpful

 - Learning how pain has changed one's nervous system and how it improves when following the Pain Management Program treatment plan

 Naturally, our patients want to know if they will experience success before making such a big commitment.
 What can we tell them?
 The odds are in your favor!
 Our patients make impressive strides in their physical conditioning and on average will leave the program with a walking tolerance four times greater than when they began treatment.
-Before each three or four week session, we work with patients to measure the severity of their pain, how much it interferes with their daily lives, and what impact it has on their mood.
+Before the four-week session, we work with patients to measure the severity of their pain, how much it interferes with their daily lives, and what impact it has on their moods.
 We repeat these measurements at the end of treatment.
-Our data show that patients’ ratings of their pain level decrease on average by over one-third, interference of pain in daily activities also decreases by over a third, and ratings of depression decrease by over 50%.
+Our data show that patients’ ratings of their pain level decrease on average by more than a third, interference of pain in daily activities also decreases by over a third, and ratings of depression decrease by over 50 percent.